fynnkroeger/icl-translation/README.md

 This requires a GPU and can take a up to several hours.
 The `batch_size` at the very bottom of the file can be changed to adapt the memory requirements.
 The generations are saved to `Mistral-7B-v0.1/outputs` in json format.

+## evaluation.py
+Running this file evaluates the outputs of the previous step and saves the results to `Mistral-7B-v0.1/evals.json`.
+COMET, BLEU and chrf2++ are used to evaluate translations.
+The outputs of the model are cut off before a newline or the character that is used to join the few shot examples, as the model sometimes continued generation.